Constructions of superabundant tropical curves in higher genus: Introduction

 Here we consider the following question:

 In particular, we study the geometric conditions for a tropical curve to be \emph{superabundant}.
 Given a tropical curve $\Gamma$ in $\RR^r$, there is an associated deformation space $\mathsf{Def}(\Gamma)$ of parametrized tropical curves with the same combinatorial type.
 A tropical curve is said to be superabundant when this space of deformations is larger than expected.
-Realizability in the non-superabundant case was established by Cheung--Fantini--Park--Ulrisch \cite{CFPU}.
+Realizability in the non-superabundant case was established by Cheung--Fantini--Park--Ulirsch \cite{CFPU}.
 However, superabundancy is not sufficient for non-realizability, and there exist superabundant combinatorial types where every curve is realizable (see Section \ref{sec:bigalg}).
 In general, all that is known about the realizability problem for such curves is that there is a closed, conical subset of the deformation space which parametrizes the realizable curves \cite{R16}.

 The simplest type of superabundancy for a tropical curve $\Gamma \rightarrow \RR^r$ is \emph{planar superabundancy}, where a cycle of $\Gamma$ is contained inside an affine hyperplane.
 This case is well-known, and realizability has been studied \cite{BPR16, KatLift, R16, RSW17B, Sp07}.
 Every genus $1$ tropical curve is either non-superabundant or planar superabundant.
 A different type of superabundancy in genus $2$ is the so-called ``triple tuning fork'' (see Figure \ref{fig:tuning-fork}).
-It has dimension of deformation space $3$, but the expected is $2$.
+Its deformation space has dimension $3$, but the expected dimension is $2$.

 Our main result is that there exists fundamentally new types of superabundancy in genus three and four, which gives rise to tropical curves whose generic deformation is non-realizable.
 These are qualitatively new examples in the following sense.
 The notion of superabundancy can be extended to any pair $(\Gamma, \varphi)$ where $\varphi: \Gamma \rightarrow \RR^r$ is a piecewise linear map from a graph $\Gamma$, which in general may not be balanced (see Definition \ref{def:subcurve}).
 A superabundant tropical curve of genus $g$ will have \emph{irreducible} superabundancy if the minimal superabundant \emph{subcurve} has genus $g$ (see Definition \ref{defirred}).
 Another sense in which superabundant phenomena may be new is \emph{indecomposable} superabundancy, where we ask that every projection produces a non-superabundant curve (see Defintion \ref{defindecomp}).